All Episodes

 We put all the pieces into the puzzle.

-We we assume that it's gonna work.
+We assume that it's going to work.

-Why did they shut attitude?
+Why did they shut down that attitude?

 Why did they shut you down?

-They stated plainly in FOIA, Freedom of Information Act documents that it was concerns over civil rights and civil liberties violation of these individuals that were coming into the country.
+They stated plainly in FOIA, Freedom of Information Act documents, that it was concerns over civil rights and civil liberties violation of these individuals that were coming into the country.

 And by the way, you did this a great personal risk, did you not?